BenergyRacing/racing-data-converter/docs/JSON.md

 }
 ```

-Fun fact: This is also the internal format used as an intermediate representation by the library to convert between different formats.
+This is also the internal format used as an intermediate representation by the library to convert between different formats.

 ---